 Big Foot is one of Chevron’s major capital projects in the deepwater U.S. Gulf of Mexico.
-Once in position, the extended tension-leg platform will be located 225 miles (360 km) south of New Orleans, Louisiana, in Walker Ridge 29 and will rest in a water depth of approximately 5,200 feet (1,584 m).
+The extended tension-leg platform is located 225 miles (360 km) south of New Orleans, Louisiana, in Walker Ridge 29 and rests in a water depth of approximately 5,200 feet (1,584 m).
 The platform supports an onboard, full-capacity drilling rig for development well drilling and future interventions, and its production wells will be equipped with electric submersible pumps at a depth of 16,000 feet (4,876 m).
 The production facilities are designed for a capacity of 75,000 barrels of oil and 25 million cubic feet of natural gas per day.
 The Big Foot Field is estimated to contain total recoverable resources in excess of 200 million oil-equivalent barrels.

 Working in the Gulf of Mexico requires continued application of innovative technology.
 From high-pressure and high-temperature environments to well depths that exceed the height of the world’s tallest mountain, the deepwater environment poses impressive challenges.
 Technology enables Chevron to embrace and overcome these challenges while continuing to operate safely and efficiently in the deep waters of the Gulf of Mexico.

 community investmenthuman energy

 Through projects like Big Foot, Chevron provides energy for the world; we also partner with local nonprofit civic and charitable organizations to fuel the social and economic vitality of the communities where we operate.
 Along the U.S. Gulf Coast, one of those organizations is Rebuilding Together, the United States’ leading nonprofit dedicated to preserving affordable homeownership and revitalizing communities.
 Since 1988, Chevron has sponsored Rebuilding Together New Orleans’ October Build, an effort to restore and renovate homes in the region.